Volkswagen Touareg: Motorsport

-A modified Touareg dubbed Stanley won the 2005 DARPA Grand Challenge.
+A modified Touareg dubbed Stanley won the 2005 DARPA Grand Challenge for autonomous vehicles.

 Pikes Peak

-VW Touareg TDI entered the 85th running of the Pikes Peak International Hill Climb, with V10 TDI Touaregs and a V6 TDI Touareg, driven by Ryan Arciero, Mike Miller, and Chris Blais.
-Arciero won the race with a time of 13:17:703 setting a new division record for the fastest time with a diesel powered vehicle.
-Miller finished second with a time of 13:25:247.
-Chris Blais finished third with a time of 15:48:312.
+Volkswagen entered V10 TDI Touaregs and a V6 TDI Touareg in the 85th Pikes Peak International Hill Climb.
+Ryan Arciero won the race with a time of 13:17.703, setting a new division record for the fastest diesel-powered vehicle.
+Mike Miller finished second at 13:25.247, and Chris Blais third at 15:48.312.

 Baja 500

-The 2.5L R5 TDI won a 2007 Baja 500 class with drivers Mark Miller/Ralph Pitchford (USA/South Africa).
+A 2.5-litre R5 TDI won a class at the 2007 Baja 500 with drivers Mark Miller and Ralph Pitchford.

 Baja 1000

-It includes a 5.5 L V12 clean diesel engine with dual Garrett TR30R turbochargers rated at 550 PS and 850 Nm of torque, Xtrac six-speed sequential transmission, 9-inch rear axle, Fox Racing Shocks, KMC 17" custom forged Beadlock wheels with BFGoodrich Baja KRT 37x13.5x17 tires, Lowrance 9200 GPS and Sparco carbon fiber racing seats.
-It uses a mid-engine, rear-wheel drive layout.
-The chassis and body were designed by Arciero Miller Racing and Volkswagen Design Center California respectively.

-The vehicle was unveiled at the 2008 LA Auto Show.

-The Race Touareg TDI Trophy Truck completed the 41st Annual Tecate SCORE Baja 1000 race with 13th position for Trophy Truck Class.
-The vehicle was driven by Mark Miller.
+A purpose-built Touareg TDI Trophy Truck powered by a 5.5-litre V12 clean diesel with dual Garrett turbochargers, rated at 550 PS and 850 Nm of torque, was unveiled at the 2008 LA Auto Show.
+It used a mid-engine, rear-wheel-drive layout with an Xtrac six-speed sequential transmission.
+The Trophy Truck completed the 41st Tecate SCORE Baja 1000 in 13th place in the Trophy Truck class, driven by Mark Miller.

 Dakar Rally

-2007 Edition Race Touareg 2 at Essen Motor Show 2006.
+Race Touareg 2 at the 2006 Essen Motor Show.

-In the 2003 Dakar Rally, Volkswagen entered a team of rear-wheel drive Tarek buggies.
-VW claimed sixth overall, driven by Stephane Henrard and co-driver Bobby Willis.
-In the following year, the 2004 Dakar Rally saw the debut rally for the T2 class, built Race Touareg by Volkswagen Motorsport.
-Bruno Saby and co driver Matthew Stevenson claimed sixth position overall.
-In the 2005 Dakar Rally, Jutta Kleinschmidt and co-driver Fabrizia Pons claimed third spot overall in the Race Touareg.
+In the 2003 Dakar Rally, Volkswagen entered rear-wheel-drive Tarek buggies, with Stephane Henrard and Bobby Willis claiming sixth overall.
+The 2004 Dakar Rally saw the debut of the T2-class Race Touareg, with Bruno Saby and Matthew Stevenson finishing sixth overall.
+In 2005, Jutta Kleinschmidt and Fabrizia Pons took third overall.

-In the 2006 Dakar Rally, Volkswagen driver Giniel de Villiers and co-driver Tina Thörner claimed the second spot, the highest ever for a diesel model in the new Race Touareg 2.
-It has a shorter wheelbase than the original Race Touareg, as well as increased visibility.
-For the 2007 Dakar Rally, VW driver Mark Miller and Ralph Pitchford drove the Race Touareg 2 to 4th position overall.
-In the 2008 Central Europe Rally, Carlos Sainz drove his Race Touareg 2 to victory.
-Finally, in the 2009 edition of Rally Dakar, Volkswagen achieved a one-two result.
-Giniel de Villiers and co driver Dirk von Zitzewitz won the race ahead of Mark Miller and Ralph Pitchford.
-With just two days to go, Carlos Sainz crashed out after dominating the rally for several days, thus preventing Volkswagen from making it a one-two-three result.

-Carlos Sainz won in 2010 with a 1-2-3 finish, and Nasser Al-Attiyah won for VW in 2011.
+In the 2006 Dakar Rally, Volkswagen driver Giniel de Villiers and co-driver Tina Thörner claimed second place in the new Race Touareg 2, the highest ever finish for a diesel model at the time.
+In the 2008 Central Europe Rally, Carlos Sainz took victory in the Race Touareg 2.
+In the 2009 Dakar Rally, Volkswagen achieved a 1–2 result: Giniel de Villiers and Dirk von Zitzewitz won ahead of Mark Miller and Ralph Pitchford.
+Carlos Sainz crashed out while leading shortly before the finish.
+Sainz won in 2010 with a 1–2–3 Volkswagen sweep, and Nasser Al-Attiyah won for Volkswagen in 2011.